An Improved Bipartition Cover Bound for the Multispecies Coalescent Model: Introduction

 Consensus methods have grown in popularity in phylogenetics as large genomic datasets have revealed the limits of single-gene tree inference.
 Evolutionary processes such as incomplete lineage sorting, gene duplication and loss, and horizontal gene transfer can cause individual gene trees to differ from the true species tree.
 Consensus and summary-based methods aim to reconcile this discordance by aggregating information across many loci, providing statistically consistent estimates of species relationships under realistic models of gene tree variation.

-The goal of consensus methods is to aggregate information across these gene trees to produce an estimate of the species tree.
-But even for a relatively small number of species, the space of possible species tree topologies is intractably large.
+However, even for a relatively small number of species, the space of possible species tree topologies is intractably large.
 Because of this, it is often necessary to reduce the search space somehow.
-One common strategy is to restrict to species trees whose set of bipartitions are contained in the set of bipartitions generated by the gene trees, possibly expanding this set with some collection of heuristics.
-This is the case for many modern phylogenetic algorithms including the popular ASTRAL \cite{mirarab2014astral} and its extensions ASTRAL II \cite{mirarab2015astral}, ASTRAL III \cite{zhang2018astral}, and wASTRAL \cite{Zhang2022_weighted_ASTRAL}.
+One common strategy is to restrict to species trees whose set of bipartitions is contained in the set of bipartitions generated by the gene trees, possibly expanding this set with some collection of heuristics.
+This is the case for many modern phylogenetic algorithms, including FastRFS \cite{VachaspatiWarnow2017FastRFS} and the widely used ASTRAL family: ASTRAL \cite{mirarab2014astral}, ASTRAL-II \cite{mirarab2015astral}, ASTRAL-III \cite{zhang2018astral}, and wASTRAL \cite{Zhang2022_weighted_ASTRAL}.

 In the case the true species tree lies in this restricted space, we say the gene trees form a \textit{bipartition cover} of the species tree.
 When this occurs, ASTRAL comes with some strong finite-sample guarantees \cite{shekhar2018_how_many_genes_are_enough}.
 When it does not occur, ASTRAL provides no guarantees on how the estimated tree will relate to the true species tree.
-As a result, it is important to know how likely such a bipartition cover occurs.
-Since the species tree topology is unknown at inference time, the paper by \citet{uricchio2016_bipartition_cover} attempts to answer this question in a topology-free way, developing a bound that is a function only of two simple parameters: the number of species and the minimum branch length of the species tree.
+As a result, it is important to know how likely such a bipartition cover is to occur when assessing whether these finite-sample guarantees apply.
+Moreover, since an experimenter must decide how many loci to collect before the underlying species tree topology is known, they cannot calibrate the required sample size to that topology.
+A topology-free upper bound provides a conservative benchmark for the sample size required to obtain a bipartition cover with a prescribed probability.
+The paper by \citet{uricchio2016_bipartition_cover} develops such a bound as a function only of two key parameters: the number of species $k$ and the minimum branch length $T_{\mathrm{min}}$ of the tree.

 In this paper, we identify a few areas where the bound of \citet{uricchio2016_bipartition_cover} is lossy and develop some topology-free improvements.
-Our main contributions come from careful analysis of various ``worst-cases'' of the MSC model, species tree topologies that somehow make coalescence difficult and certain bipartitions challenging to recover.
+Our main contributions come from careful analysis of various ``worst cases'' of the MSC model: species tree topologies that somehow make coalescence difficult and certain bipartitions challenging to recover.
 Beyond this, since all these bounds are complicated functions of the underlying parameters, we develop some asymptotics to describe the growth rates of these bounds as functions of these parameters in a few natural regimes.